 There is a natural fear that if the economy isn’t regulated, risks will occur which can hurt bystanders.
 For example, people fear that if the banks aren’t regulated, then they will make risky loans and go bankrupt.
 However, if banks are allowed to operate in their best interest, many will avoid risk because it hurts shareholders if they fail because they tried to boost returns by taking too much risk.
 It’s important to keep banks and all companies responsible for their own failures.
 If they aren’t responsible, there is a moral hazard.
-If the banks are protected from failing by the government, then they have the benefit of reaping the rewards when they take more risk, but they aren’t responsible for all the losses when they fail – something we have covered previously in our article FDIC Insurance Puts You At Risk Of Losing Your Money.
+If the banks are protected from failing by the government, then they have the benefit of reaping the rewards when they take more risk, but they aren’t responsible for all the losses when they fail – something we have covered previously in our article Does FDIC Insurance Put You At Risk Of Losing Your Money?.

 Moral Hazard Encourages Risk Taking